comworkio/comwork-cloud-wiki/tutorials/faasd.md

     return "Hello {}!".format(req)
 ```

-Change the `hello.yml` to add a full container registry image path in the `image` field, and the `gateway` field:
+Change the `hello.yml` to add the image path and the faasd server URL in the `image` and `gateway` fields:

 ```yaml
 version: 1.0